 READ MORE: Unusual places to stay in the UK

 Each of the 15 parks has its own distinct character: everything from the Ice Age to the Industrial Revolution has left its mark in one way or another.
 Whether it’s a stately home, such as Chatsworth House in the Peak District, impressive Roman landmarks like Hadrian’s Wall in Northumberland, or natural wonders including the ancient yew forests of the South Downs, there’s plenty to see for the curious.

 Balmoral, the Scottish holiday home for the royals, is open for guided tours at certain times of year, while Dolbadarn Castle in Snowdonia showcases one of the best examples of a Welsh round tower going.
 Staying in Wales, descending into the old coal mine at Big Pit National Coal Museum (technically about two miles/3.2km outside of the Brecon Beacons National Park) is something you won’t forget in a hurry.

 7. For fabulous festivals

-From fungi-foraging to craft-making, the national parks host countless events each year.
-Among the numerous festivals is the Norfolk Walking Festival, Brecon Beacons Food Festival, Callander Jazz & Blues Festival in the Trossachs, the Peak District's Eroica Britannia cycling festival, and the New Forest Arts Festival to name but a few.
+From fungi-foraging to craft-making, the national parks typically host countless events each year.
+Among the numerous festivals is the Alpkit Big Shakeout Festival in the Peak District, Brecon Beacons Food Festival, Callander Jazz & Blues Festival in the Trossachs, Eroica Britannia cycling festival in Goodwood (West Sussex) and Cumbria Dark Skies Festival to name but a few.

 Special to Scotland, the summer months see highland games take over the parks – tartan-clad pipers and caber tossing included.
-Then there’s the annual National Park Week which occurs every July – a celebration of everything the parks have to offer, with a busy schedule to match.
+Then there’s the annual National Park Week which now occurs in April – a celebration of everything the parks have to offer, with a busy schedule to match.